laurapla/laurapla/README.md

 - 👋 Hi, I’m @laurapla
-- 👀 I’m interested in anything related to airplanes, space and climbing
+- 👀 I’m interested in aeronautics, astronautics and physics
-- 🌱 I’m currently learning about everything I can
+- 🌱 I’m currently learning about everything around me
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...